sthShres/sthShres/README.md

-<h4 style="text-align: center"> Currently studying in UVPCE, Ganpat university🏫🎓 !
+<h4 style="text-align: center"> Currently studying in UVPCE, Ganpat university🏫🎓 !<br>
-I believe that world is tesseract we are the hostages 😁 I do know that HTML is not a programming language! ✌️</h4>
+I believe that world is tesseract we are the hostages 😁<br>
+I do know that HTML is not a programming language! ✌️</h4>